NeniscaMaria/Grades-and-Assignments-Manager-Application/README.md

 # Grades-and-Assignments-Manager-Application

-This is n pplication that helps with the management of a number of students.
+This is an application that helps with the management of a number of students.
 You are able to manage the assignmnets the students have or will be given and their grades.
 It offers a console interface, as well as a GUI.

-Multiple ways to store your data;
+Multiple ways to store your data:
 1)permanently:-this will save the data in files 2)temporary:-this will save the data in memory 3)binary:-this will save the data in binary files